Foreigner held for drugs escapes while under watch of guards

 While in the hospital, Jun No was with his 24-year-old female companion Darlene Son, or “Seo Yang.”

-Investigation revealed that Son gave No P3,000 before escaping from the hospital.
+Investigation revealed that Son gave No P3,000 before he escaped from the hospital.

 “At the time of his escape, ang perang hawak ni Jun No ay nasa P3,000 lang so napaka-imposible na bayaran ‘yung guards niya,” Rigor said.